Working with a large or small publisher is exactly the same, except…

 Making a good-looking, engaging prototype, and being able to pitch this with a lot of enthusiasm to a publisher can go a long way!

 The interesting thing is the first game I signed was with quite a large publisher, whereas my second game was signed by a smaller, local publisher.
+My next two were also with much smaller publishers as well.

 One of the great things about working with a large publisher is they are firmly established.
 They have money, relationships, and will be able to do a large print run of your game right from the start.
 They have the benefits of economies of scale, a marketing department, and a network for their distribution.